12 Reasons Why Your Facebook Ads Are Not Delivering

 - The word order of the sentences

-As a rule, these tests last for several weeks, so you need to arm yourself with patience when waiting for the first results.
+As a rule, these tests take several days or even weeks, so you need to arm yourself with patience when waiting for the first results.
 Try not to pause or tweak your ads until you’ve reached at least 1000 people!

-5. Testing only one type of Facebook ad formats
+5. You test only one type of Facebook ad format

 Using and testing only one type of Facebook ad formats is a road to nowhere.